 Our Work

 YWCA Greenwich Center for Equity and Justice (CEJ) serves as a community cornerstone, and it embodies our intersectional mission.
 The four pillars guiding the CEJ are community education, policy advocacy, direct programming, and systemic change initiatives.
-Together, with individuals and the private and public sector, we seek to create a society where neither race, ethnicity, nor gender identity determines the trajectory or quality of people’s lives.
+Together, with individuals and the private and public sectors, we seek to create a society where neither race, ethnicity, nor gender identity determines the trajectory or quality of people’s lives.

-The CEJ’s consulting services equip clients to activate equity throughout their organizations.
-Our hallmark services are: Assessing Organizational Readiness, Defining Opportunities, Building Capacity, and Implementing Solutions for Change.
 Designed to equip organizations and practitioners to rethink and develop policies, priorities, and culture through the lens of racial and gender equity, the Center for Equity and Justice seeks to create a society where neither race, ethnicity, nor gender identity determines the trajectory or quality of people’s lives.
-Our work is guided by research and proven practice and informed by community and organizational context.
-The CEJ will be flexible and responsive in its work.
-Consulting, professional development, and training are key services the CEJ provides to build individual and collective capacity for systemic change.Four Pillars

 Creates space for knowledge building and discourse about gender and race.